Divide

 Perform matrix multiplication and division on any number of matrix inputs.

-The Divide block performs piecewise or matrix multiplication or division, depending on the value of the Multiplication parameter.
-The block accepts one or more streams of input data, depending on the Number of inputs parameter.
-The Number of inputs parameter also determines the operation to be performed for each input.
+The Divide block performs piecewise or matrix multiplication or division, depending on the value of the parameters Multiplication.
+The block accepts one or more streams of input data, depending on the parameters Number of inputs.
+The Number of inputs parameters also define the operation to be performed for each input.

 The Divide block has two modes: